approov/quickstart-xamarin-httpclient/REFERENCE.md

 If a method throws an `RejectionException` (a subclass of `ApproovException`) the this indicates the problem was that the app failed attestation.
 An additional property, `ARC`, provides the [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code), which could be provided to the user for communication with your app support to determine the reason for failure, without this being revealed to the end user.
 The property `RejectionReasons` provides the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) if the feature is enabled, providing a comma separated list of reasons why the app attestation was rejected.

+## ApproovService

+The `ApproovService` class implements platform specific code only usable in projects targetting either or both iOS and Android.
+It is possible to use a Xamarin Forms app to provide UI and application logic but ultimately, the `ApproovService` needs to access platform specific code which is only available in Android and iOS.

 ## Initialize
 Initializes the Approov SDK and thus enables the Approov features.
 The `config` will have been provided in the initial onboarding or email or can be [obtained](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration) using the approov CLI.
 This will generate an error if a second attempt is made at initialization with a different `config`.